all-an/all-an/README.md

 ### I'm a brazilian Software Developer, master in the arts of Google-Fu, , I like all programming subjects, but at the moment I'm studying Java.
 I know how to program in C, C#, Python and Javascript in an elementary but efficient way.

+#### If any of you don't know what cryptocurrency is, I advise you to read about [Nano](https://whynano.cc/), the most amazing cryptocurrency ever created.

 - 🌱  💬 How to reach me: 📫  [Linkedin](https://www.linkedin.com/in/all-an/)
 - 🌱  📚 My Projects: 🧑‍💻 [Projects](https://github.com/all-an?tab=projects)